Playing Formats Hub

 Bingo Bango Bongo Golf Game: Rules and How to Play

-How to play Bingo Bango Bongo golf.
-Three points per hole — first on the green, closest to the pin, first to hole out.
-A great leveller for mixed-ability groups.
+Master Bingo Bango Bongo golf with simple rules: earn points for first on green, closest to pin, and first to hole out.
+Perfect for mixed-ability groups.

 Individual